 The Road Rat’s logotype is set in a classic font.
 Futura Bold was created in 1947 so shares a birthday with Ferrari.
 Digital fonts, much like new cars can seem that little bit too perfect.
 So we’ve used wooden letterpress characters for a hand made look with tiny imperfections.

 Once we’d decided on Lewis Hamilton for the cover we thought about how best to represent him as an icon of the sport — literally, so we turned to German ‘New Pop Realist’ Sebastian Kruger.

 THE NUMBERS COMMISSION

 Given that numbers are to be found all over cars and the world of cars, each issue of The Road Rat is punctuated by a commission based on the cardinal numerals 1 thru 9.
 In issue one artist Ian Bilbey created a fantasy series based on 1970s Formula 1 teams and another icon of the automotive world — the in-car air freshener.

 Sign up to keep in touch

-The Road Rat will be a quarterly magazine and work has already started on Issues Two and Three, which will be available in the first half of 2019.
+The Road Rat is published four times a year.
+Each issue is timeless — we do not cover on-diary stories.
+Issue Two is now available to order now and Issue One is still available to buy.
 As well as following us on Instagram, Facebook and Twitter, you can sign up for our newsletter, which will keep you up date on progress of the next magazines and other developments from The Road Rat.